All Episodes

 Well, I would tend to agree that there is a general tendency among the American public to be wrapped up in what I would call delusion and illusion.

-our lifestyle relate to what we see on the movie screen.
+I think that we're a Hollywood society, and our illusions about the invulnerability of our lifestyle relate to what we see on the movie screen.

-You know the good guys always win, the bad guys, the U.S.
+You know, the good guys always win.

-always kicks butt on the bad guys.
+You know, the bad guys, the U.S. always kicks butt on the bad guys.

-I remember, you know the movie Independence Day was a prime example of it.
+I remember, you know, the movie Independence Day was a prime example of it.

 If you watch the first half of that movie, there's no way in hell Earth could have won.

-I mean, they were going to wipe us out absolutely, and we had sort of a heroic, wonderful ending to it that in real life I would not expect.
+And we had sort of a heroic, wonderful ending to it that in real life I would not expect.

 Now, I'm not saying there's going to be an alien invasion, but if there were, you know, the first half of that movie should have ended with the end of everything.